AdrianaCaetano/AdrianaCaetano/README.md

 ---

-Originally from Rio, Brazil and residing in California, USA.
-I have a strong passion for data visualization.
-I recently graduated with a master's degree in Computer Science, in addition to having a bachelor's degree in Architecture and Urban Planning.
-My fascination with maps, graphs, and data analysis drives me to uncover their hidden meanings and strive to present them in a clear and aesthetically pleasing manner.
-I am eager to enhance my knowledge of GIS and geospatial data.
+Former architect and urban planner transitioning to data analysis/science, I have a strong passion for data visualization.
+My fascination with maps and graphs drives me to uncover their hidden meanings and strive to present them in a clear and aesthetically pleasing manner.
+I am eager to enhance my knowledge of geospatial data.

 Currently, I am immersing myself in the world of data visualization and am always on the lookout for opportunities to collaborate with like-minded individuals.
 I am interested to connect with professionals in this field, and I believe that working together can produce truly outstanding results.
 Additionally, I am seeking guidance from experts who can offer me valuable insights on creating engaging and informative visualizations.